 Trending: Best Roger Clemens Rookie Cards

-While there are great autographed cards already listed on this list, there is one more that we felt was worth mentioning.
+While great autographed cards are already listed on this list, there is one more that we felt was worth mentioning.

-A big blue Lux autograph is the main feature of the card and it takes up a significant amount of space in the middle, catching the eye upon first glance.
+A big blue Lux autograph is the card’s main feature, and it takes up a significant amount of space in the middle, catching the eye at first glance.

-This is a great option for those looking to chase a Lux autographed card and believe in his future in the MLB.
-The throwback card design is very clean and harkens back to a simpler time in the industry.
+This is an excellent option for those looking to chase a Lux autographed card and who believes in his future in the MLB.
+The throwback card design is immaculate and harkens back to a simpler time in the industry.